walkerning/nics_fix/README.md

 ### Logging

-Use the environment variable `NICS_FIX_LOGLEVEL` to control the python logging module.
+Use the environment variable `NICS_FIX_LOGLEVEL` to control the log level in `nics_fix` package.
 Avaiable log levels are `{"debug", "info", "warning", "error", "fatal"}`.
 By default, the log level is set to "warning".

+### Helper Utilities

+There are some helper utils that helps to write cleaner test scripts.

+* `nics_fix.kwargs_scope` and `nics_fix.kwargs_scope_by_type`: A context manager that will try to supply common default keyword arguments to the registered methods called in the context.
+See `examples/cifar10/cifar10_train.py` for an example of use.

 ### Saving Fixed Model